SaltyMonkey/justclash/README.md

 After the build, extract the resulting packages from the container and install as above.

+### 4. Build from Source (using Docker Compose)

+You can build the JustClash packages using the provided Docker compose file, volume mount: /output:

 ## Usage

 1. Configure via LuCI: **Services → JustClash**.